SunyataZero/peoples-fund/docs/how-to-add-photos.md

 1. Go to https://peoplesfundglobal.org/user

-2. Click on "File Browser"
+2. Click on the "File Browser" tab

-3. Click on "Upload" etc (see instructions under option 1 above)
+3. Click on "Upload" etc (see instructions under [option 1](#option-1-the-easy-way) above)